rhondabacher/RobotNeuralDiffPaper/README.md

 ```

 4. A webpage will open and will ask you to select the file you want to upload.

+### For instructions with screenshots see this page: https://github.com/rhondabacher/RobotSeq/blob/master/TrendyShinyInstructions.pdf

 ### Questions